AlphaOne1/templig/CONTRIBUTING.md

 to first discuss any new ideas.
 Your ideas and suggestions are welcome!

 Please ensure that the tests are passing when submitting a pull request.
-If you're adding new features to ActiveAdmin, please include tests.
+If you're adding new features to *templig*, please include tests.

 Where do I go from here?